Baldrickk/replay_team_balance/README.md

 ### To run the python code natively:
 ###### 1. Install python3:
 https://www.python.org/ftp/python/3.6.4/python-3.6.4-amd64-webinstall.exe
-<br>When you install, ensure you select the "add to path" option (will be something like that) I think it is on the first page of the installer, otherwise you'll have to set it up manually, which is a pain.
+<br>When you install, ensure you select the "add to path" option (will be something like that).
+It should be on the first page of the installer, otherwise you'll have to set it up manually, which is a pain.

 ###### 2. Install the required libraries.
 Open a new Cmd or PowerShell window.